ajacdd/Superstore-Analysis/README.md

 -	region: Central, East, South, West

 ## Business Questions
-1. What is the yearly total sales and year-over-year (YOY) % variance?
+1. What is the yearly total sales, profit, and YOY % variance?
-2. What is the total sales and average sales by category?
+2. What is the total sales, average sales, and percent of total sales for each category?
 3. Which subcategories have the highest and lowest total profit overall?
 4. Which customer segments generated the most and least profits?
-5. What is the top and bottom selling product in each segment (units sales)?
+5. What is the top and bottom selling product in each segment (unit sales)?
-6. How many orders were placed each year?
+6. How many orders were placed compared to orders returned each year?
-7. What is the total dollar value of returned orders by region along with the associated regional sales person?
+7. What is the total sales, value of returned orders, and net sales by region along with the associated regional salesperson?
 8. How many orders and items shipped 7+ days after the order date?

 ## Data Cleaning & Preparation